-You can find most of my published articles on this website.
-Lately, I’ve been writing for The Age, the Sydney Morning Herald, Smith Journal, the Wheeler Centre, Right Now and Overland, among others.
+On this website you can find most of my published articles.
+Over the years, I’ve written for Harper’s Magazine, SBS, The Age, the Sydney Morning Herald, Nature Energy, Nature Climate Change, Nautilus, Right Now and Overland Journal, among others.

-For a sample of my longer articles, see this story about the death of a young man in Melbourne’s west, published in Overland Journal, or this story about homelessness, in the Big Issue.
-Or this essay on the human side of climate change, published in Meanjin.
-This feature on racial profiling and the Victoria police was awarded the Victorian Law Foundation’s best feature for 2014.
+For a sample of my longer writing, see this story about the closure of the detention centre on Manus Island in Harper’s Magazine, or this one about the death of a young man in Melbourne’s west, published in Overland Journal, or this story about homelessness, in the Big Issue.
+I wrote about Broken Hill running dry for Nautilus and community-owned energy for Nature.
+This long piece on racial profiling and the Victoria police was awarded the Victoria Law Foundation’s best feature for 2014.

 I’m a Community Fellow of the Melbourne Social Equity Institute at the University of Melbourne and I’m on the committee of Oral History Victoria.
 I was a member of the Melbourne Writers Festival Programming Advisory Committee from 2015 to 2017.